monopole/snt/review/configuration/instances.md

 ### Make the configMaps

-Write two files, representing _most_ of the differences between a first release of the app and a second release.
-The remaining diffence is _the version of the underlying binary_.
+Write two files (one configMap to each), representing most of the difference between a first release of the app and a second release.

+The remaining diffence is _the version of the underlying binary_, specified in the `containers.image:` field of the deployment spec, a field not configurable via a configMap.

 These maps are just data, so they aren't given instance labels.
 They do get app labels, since they are data